-Excel is a de-facto standard for data exchange in the offices.
+Excel is a de-facto standard for data exchange in offices.
 The spreadsheets are being sent by thousands every day in some organizations.
-These are usually status reports, project plans, infrastructure reports, data snapshots.
+These are usually status reports, project plans, infrastructure reports, and data snapshots.

-In some cases these reports are used to collect data from multiple data sources - they need to be updated by distributed teams and collated into one version that is subsequently used for decision making.
+In some cases these reports are used to collect data from multiple data sources - they need to be updated by distributed teams and collated into one version that is subsequently used for decision-making.

-It is important to be sure that the data in the excel spreadsheets is correct.
+It is important to be sure that the data in the Excel spreadsheets is correct.
 It is difficult and time consuming to analyze each line of a report, especially if reports contain dozens of columns and hundreds of lines.

 But how do you know that you collected all the data?
 How do you know that the report contains all the required inputs?

 Use case 1 - Infrastructure report

 Goal - collect information about infrastructure owned by teams in the organization.
 Compare the collected information with the data extracted from the infrastructure management system.

 Approach: An Excel template is sent to the team leads, asking them to revert with the report containing information about the number of PCs, printers, and other equipment used by the team.

 Problem: When there are 50 teams in the organization, it may be difficult to ensure that all answers have been provided, that the format of the answers is correct, and that all resources owned by the team have been matched to the inventory data.

 Solution: In such cases, it might be easier to create a target state template of the report with a desired image of information in it - for example a list of all required people expected to answer and the expected lists of resources they own, based on the information in the inventory system.
 By using Selectcompare to compare incoming spreadsheets with the target state template, the user can quickly identify gaps in the data and address them appropriately.
 The person collecting the information can investigate discrepancies as they appear and react accordingly to the situation.